egohommeli12345/user_management_fullstack/README.md

 Has a few basic api endpoints:
 * GET /users (retrieves all users from the server)
 * GET /help (retrieves a string which shows what info is needed for a new user)
-* POST /addUser (adds a new user do DB based on the info in request body)
+* POST /addUser (adds a new user do DB based on the info in request body, responds with string)
-* POST /login (checks the DB for credentials included in request body and responses with userID & 200 if correct, otherwise 401)
+* POST /login (checks the DB for credentials included in request body and responds with userID & 200 if correct, otherwise 401)

 ## To/Do: